- 1 What is sequestration?

 Your appointed Trustee will take control of your assets and conduct a detailed review of your finances.
 They will then decide on the best way for you to repay as much of your outstanding debt as possible – which might include selling assets, devising a repayment plan, or a combination of the two.

 Your trustee will also take responsibility for dealing with your creditors and informing them that you have been sequestered.
-During the sequestration period, your creditors will no longer be allowed to chase you to recover debt and cannot commence legal proceedings against you.
+During the period, your creditors will no longer be allowed to chase you to recover debt and cannot commence legal proceedings against you.
 All contact must be made via your appointed Trustee.

-Sequestration is typically discharged after a year, but your name will remain on the Register of Insolvencies for five years from the date you were made bankrupt, whilst your credit file will reflect your sequestration for six years (or longer if a bankruptcy restriction order is made against you).
+Sequestration is typically discharged after a year, but your name will remain on the Register of Insolvencies for five years from the date you were made bankrupt, whilst your credit file will reflect for six years (or longer if a bankruptcy restriction order is made against you).
 Once your bankruptcy has been discharged, any remaining unsecured debts will be written off, although you may have to continue making contributions to your sequestration estate for a period of up to four years following discharge.

 How to apply for sequestration